Diversity and Inclusion Training: Embedding Accessibility Coaching into Digital Systems

 • Embedding accessibility requirements in procurement to ensure third-party vendors align with inclusivity goals.

-• Integrating accessibility testing into development lifecycles to catch issues early.
+• Integrating accessibility testing into development life cycles to catch issues early.

 • Encouraging collaboration between teams to foster a shared responsibility for accessibility.

-Digital inclusivity coaching has the power to transform business operations, employee engagement, and user experience.
+Diversity and inclusion training has the power to transform business operations, employee engagement, and user experience.
 By investing in structured training, fostering an accessibility-first mindset, and creating a supportive organisational culture, companies can ensure that inclusivity is not just an initiative but an integral part of how they operate.
-The result?
-More accessible digital experiences, stronger customer relationships, and a business that values and serves all users.

 Similar posts